Regardless of the size of the organization, identifying high-potential employees (HiPos) should be on the radar of every manager and HR department.

 While succession planning may not be the most exciting aspect of management, eyeing certain individuals for future leadership roles is essential for the long-term stability of any organization.

-Not only does this give managers a greater sense of security knowing they have a strong bench, but it also allows HiPos to be groomed and prepared when your top talent leaves or retires.
+Not only does identifying high potential employees and succession planning give managers a greater sense of security knowing they have a strong bench, but it also allows HiPos to be groomed and prepared when your top talent leaves or retires.

 3. Competitive advantage